Nella bocca della tigre

 Nella bocca della tigre is the sixth studio album by Italian rapper Mondo Marcio, released on 14 May 2014 by Universal Music.
 The album is a conceptual one, its feature is the presence in each track of a sample from a song by the singer Mina.
+The album title, translating to "Into the Tigress's Mouth", references Mina's nickname la Tigre di Cremona ("The Tigress of Cremona").